kaplanz/rugby/roms/test/blargg/mem_timing/readme.txt

 several beeps.
 If a test fails, it can be run on its own by finding the corresponding ROM in individual/.

-Ths compact format on screen is to avoid having the results scroll off the top, so the test can be started and allowed to run without having to constantly monitor the display.
+This compact format on screen is to avoid having the results scroll off the top, so the test can be started and allowed to run without having to constantly monitor the display.

-Currently there is no well-defined way for an emulator test rig to programatically find the result of the test; contact me if you're trying to do completely automated testing of your emulator.
+Currently there is no well-defined way for an emulator test rig to programmatically find the result of the test; contact me if you're trying to do completely automated testing of your emulator.
 One simple approach is to take a screenshot after all tests have run, or even just a checksum of one, and compare this with a previous run.